 “. . . and there ye shall be sold unto your enemies for bondmen and bondwomen . . .” — Deuteronomy 28:68

 Below, Advertisement card for the “Great Negro Mart” in Memphis, Tennessee (1859-1860), on display at the Smithsonian National Museum of African American History and Culture, Washington, D.C.

 Along the top margin the card reads, “GREAT/ NEGRO MART, / No. 87, ADAMS STREET, / MEMPHIS, — TENN. / The undersigned would announce to the community at large, that they will keep/constantly on hand a/ GENERAL ASSORTMENT OF NEGROES/ AT PRIVATE SALE AND AT AUCTION. / They will also receive on commission (to Board or for Sale) any Negroes consigned/to their care. / All sales warranted as represented. / HILL, WARE & CHRISP.”

 The term “Negro” is derived from Portuguese and Spanish.

 In summary, Kushites built an ancient inter-continental civilization that spanned from the Nile to India.
 They brought civilization to Egypt, liberation to Africa and Palestine, and destruction to the Roman Empire.
 They are the source of the world’s major religions and innovators of the arts, mathematics, and science.
 They are the ancestors of many of the people in North and South America and the Caribbean, known today as, “Blacks” and “Latinos”.

 Below, family DNA results (y-chromosome J2-m172) of the author of this work, from the National Geographic Genographic Project (NGGP).
-The more recent migration patterns are in bold white.
+The more recent migration patterns are solid white, older migrations are transparent.

 Below, the same NGGP map from above with geographic labels added.